On the south coast of Crete there weren’t many good beaches.

 A few days later the weather changed.

 Strong winds, big waves, rain.
 We didn’t go swimming.
 At nights it was impossible to sit on our balcony let alone on the beach.
-When it was no longer possible to sit on the balcony, the room suddenly seemed impossibly small; well, not surprising, it was impossibly small.
+Our room suddenly seemed impossibly small; well, not surprising, it was impossibly small.

 By the time the weather got better, Alby and Casey were gone.